-Everything about Bernard Levet Cote Rotie , Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Bernard Levet Cote Rotie with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Bernard Levet History, Overview

 Bernard Levet dates back to 1936 when the grandfather of Nicole Levet made his first purchase of vines in the Northern Rhone Valley.
 Progress was slow, but steady.